 No published objectives and targets.

-0 Published objectives and targets but with no information on how these are to be achieved.
-5 Published objectives and targets together with information on the actions to be taken to achieve these, 10 the resources allocated and the schedule for the delivery of these objectives and targets.
+Published objectives and targets but with no information on how these are t

+Published objectives and targets together with information on the actions to the resources allocated and the schedule for the delivery of these objective

-${\tt Q14.\,Does\,the\,company\,report\,on\,its\,performance\,against\,its\,animal\,welfare\,objectives?}$
+Q14.
+Does the company report on its performance against its animal welfare objectives?

-Companies should explain how they have performed against their policy commitments and against their objectives and targets.
+Companies should explain how they have performed against their policy co and targets.

-The company does not report on how it has performed against its objectives and targets.
-The company reports on how it has performed against its objectives and targets.
-5 (Max Score 5)
+The company does not report on how it has performed against its objective The company reports on how it has performed against its objectives and ta